Different types of files use different ways to define encoding. PhpStorm recognizes encoding of files based on their contents.

 Encoding has influence on the way PhpStorm reads or writes files.
 If a file has been modified but not yet saved, any changes in encoding affect file writing; if a file has not been modified, then reading is affected.
-PhpStorm suggests specific ways to change encoding of a file according to its type, using File Encodings dialog, the Status bar, or the editor.
+PhpStorm suggests specific ways to change encoding of a file according to its type, using File Encodings Settings page, the Status bar, or the editor.

 |Encoding||Can be changed in|